New Hartley: Sports

-The village is home to ex-Liverpool and Arsenal footballer Ray Kennedy, who had begun his career with the New Hartley Juniors.
+The village was home to ex-Liverpool and Arsenal footballer Ray Kennedy, who had begun his career with the New Hartley Juniors.

 Transport

-Local transport is reasonable, with the X7 operating a twice hourly service to and from Newcastle, with a 50-minute journey time.
+The X7 operates a twice hourly service to and from Newcastle, with a 50-minute journey time.

 Local bus operator Phoenix also provides a 2 times a day service (weekdays only) to nearby Cramlington.

 The old Blyth and Tyne Railway cuts through the eastern end of the village.
 Local campaigns to reopen this line, including the station at Seaton Delaval, have so far not succeeded.